 The side effects described here will not affect everyone, and in general, most can be controlled.
 If you are being given other chemotherapy or anticancer drugs with carboplatin, you may have side effects from those drugs as well.

-If you are concerned about side effects, whether they are listed here or not, tell your chemotherapy nurse or cancer specialist ( oncologist ).
+Tell your chemotherapy nurse or cancer specialist (oncologist) if you are concerned about side effects, whether they are listed here, and tell your chemotherapy nurse or cancer specialist ( oncologist ).